Francesco Facchinetti: Music debut and Bella di padella

 After becoming part of a punk band, Facchinetti became a presenter of the Italian satellite television channel Hit Channel 102.5, directed by the record producer and talent scout Claudio Cecchetto.

 The jingle for his TV programme, "La canzone del capitano", was also used during Canale 5's quiz show Passaparola.
 After being released as his debut single under the pseudonym DJ Francesco, "La canzone del capitano" became a hit in Italy, peaking at number three on the FIMI Singles Chart for four consecutive weeks and being certified gold.

 His second single, "Salta", became another top 20 hit in Italy.
 In October of the same year, DJ Francesco received a nomination for Best Italian Revelation of the Year at the fourth Italian Music Awards.
 Facchinetti's third single, "Ti adoro", a rap version of Luciano Pavarotti's song with the same title, was released in February 2004.

 In March of the same year, DJ Francesco competed in the 54th Sanremo Music Festival with the song "Era bellissimo", placing 11th in a field of 22.
 The song was included in his first studio album, Bella di padella, also including DJ Francesco's previous singles, released in March 2004.

 L'isola dei famosi and Il mondo di Francesca

 In September 2004, DJ Francesco became a contestant of the reality show L'isola dei famosi.
 In March 2005, he competed for the second time in the Sanremo Music Festival, performing the song "Francesca" as part of the DJ Francesco Band.
 The song compteded in the category Groups, but it was eliminated after the second round of the competition.

 The song became the lead single from DJ Francesco's second studio album, Il mondo di Francesca.

-In the meanwhile, Facchinetti debuted as a voice actor, dubbing Rodney in the Italian version of the computer animated film Robots.
+In the meanwhile, Facchinetti debuted as a voice actor, dubbing Rodney in the Italian version of the animated film Robots.